Salary vs. SaaS: Why the Pendulum Is Swinging Back to Software

 This is part of Solutions Review’s Premium Content Series, a collection of contributed columns written by industry experts in maturing software categories.
-In this submission, Nom Nom Data Founder and CEO Nam Nguyen offers a comparison of salary vs. SaaS and why the pendulum is swinging back to software.
+In this submission, Nom Nom Data Founder Nam Nguyen offers a comparison of salary vs. SaaS and why the pendulum is swinging back to software.

 In the world of custom application development, there’s a pendulum that swings between reliance on software and reliance on people.
 Over time, those of us in the tech industry have watched the pendulum start in one place – but today, it’s on the move.

 In the 1980s and 90s, custom software applications were predominantly reserved for large companies with big resources and even bigger budgets.
 As a result, the average SMB was left relying heavily on their more affordable IT staff for tasks like data warehousing and analytics.

 Things began to change in the 2010s.
 Even small companies began to focus more on software than on hiring robust, highly skilled IT teams.
 Now, in 2022, we’ve seen the pendulum swing heavily away from people – and we believe there are three main reasons behind the movement.